PFython/easypypi/easypypi/readme_template.md

 # 5. CONTRIBUTING

-Contact {self.author} {self.email} or raise Pull Requests / Issue in the normal Github way.
+Contact {self.author} {self.email} or feel free to raise Pull Requests / Issue in the normal Github way.

 # 6. CREDITS